-- 1.2.1 Recommendation: Enact a CSEC law that specifically includes purchasing or soliciting sex with any minor under 18. - Policy Goal 1.3 Commercial sexual exploitation of children (CSEC) laws apply to traffickers and protect all minors under 18.
+1.2.1 Recommendation: Enact a CSEC law that specifically criminalizes purchasing or soliciting sex with any minor under 18.
+(See Issue Brief 1.2.)

+Policy Goal 1.3 Commercial sexual exploitation of children (CSEC) laws3 apply to traffickers and protect all minors under 18.